 By definition, the Kirillov model $\mathscr{K} (\pi (s))$ comprises all the functions $ W_\phi (a(x))$ \text{($x \in F^{\times}$)}.
 It is known that $C_c^{\infty} (F^{\times}) \subset \mathscr{K} (\pi (s))$ (see \cite[Lemma 5.1]{Ichino-Templier}).
 Moreover, we define the intertwining operator $ M : V (s) \ra V (-s)$ by the integral

 Again, this integral is convergent for $\Re (s) > 0$.
-It is known that both the Whittaker integral and the intertwining integral in \eqref{app: Whittaker function} and \eqref{app: intertwining} have meromorphic continuation to the entire $s$ plane, but we shall not need this fact for $\Re (s) > \frac 1 2$ will be assumed.
+It is known that both the Whittaker integral and the intertwining integral in \eqref{app: Whittaker function} and \eqref{app: intertwining} have meromorphic continuation to the entire $s$ plane, but we will not need this fact since $\Re (s) > \frac 1 2$ will be assumed.

 5 pt